BIGJRA/BIGJRA.github.io/rejuv.md

 Mega-Rayquaza only must field three 2x weaknesses instead of three plus a 4x weakness, and gains a resistance.
 Second, to fit the lore, Delta Stream cannot be overwritten by any other weather.
-It was so strong the Smogon tier literally called “Uber” could not contain the power levels of this creature, leading to the creation of the “Anything Goes” tier.
+It was so strong the Smogon tier literally called "Uber" could not contain the power levels of this creature, leading to the creation of the "Anything Goes" tier.
 So, Mega-Rayquaza is busted, and its ability is a big part of why.

 Thankfully Delta Stream does come with a few drawbacks though.
 The four